Edgeworth expansions for volatility models: Volatility models

 \subsection{Augmented Garch}

 Arch, Garch and augmented Garch models have had a huge impact both in theory and practice, see~\cite{bollerslev_garch},~\cite{duan_1997} and~\cite{garch:book:2010}.
-In one of its most general forms, it can be stated as
+In one of its more general forms, it can be stated as

 where $g_i, c_i \geq 0$ are positive functions, and $g_{i_0} \geq \omega > 0$ for some $1 \leq i_0 \leq \mathfrak{p}$.
 Motivated from the Box-Cox transformation, the function $\Lambda(\cdot)$ typically comprises the cases $\Lambda(x) = \log x$ or $\Lambda(x) = x^{\lambda}$, $\lambda > 0$.
 We will consider the latter.
 For $q \geq 1$, an important quantity is